fabje223/bat2dat/README.md

 into a uniform structure while extracting key parameters and datasets for further graphical processing (e.g. in Origin).
 In addition, a html report can be created that offers an option to quickly access certain information.
-The package deliberately designed in a modular manner, so that other potentiostats can be easly integrated into the existing structure.
+The package is deliberately designed in a modular manner, so that other potentiostats can be easly integrated into the existing structure.
 For this tool to work metadata has to be provided.

 ## Installation